-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly ✓ Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = d.
+#/% of waiver participants who had a change in their needs/condition requiring and resulting in an ISP update.
+N: # of records validated by DHS/MQD D: Total # of records reviewed collection/generation (check each that applies): (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly ✓ Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = Other Specify: Annually Stratified Describe Group: Continuously and Ongoing ✓ Other Specify: Validation record review Other Specify: Semi-annually d.
 Sub-assurance: Services are delivered in accordance with the service plan, including the type, scope, amount, duration and frequency specified in the service plan.